-- reviewing and approving on an annual basis the corporate goals and objectives relevant to our Chief Executive Officer's compensation, evaluating our Chief Executive Officer's performance in light of such goals and objectives and setting the compensation of our Chief Executive Officer based on such evaluation; - in conjunction with the CEO, reviewing and approving corporate goals and objectives relevant to the compensation of executive officers other than the CEO in light of those goals and objectives, and setting the compensation levels of such other executive officers based on this evaluation and upon recommendation of the CEO; - approving the terms and grants of equity awards for executive officers; - administering and making recommendation to the Board with respect to our incentive compensation equity-based remuneration plans that are subject to Board approval; - reviewing and approving other compensation and benefit plans; - · reviewing and recommending to the Board for approval of all employment and severance arrangements for our executive officers; - reviewing on an annual basis compliance by officers and directors with the Company's stock ownership guidelines, and reviewing and recommending any appropriate changes to the Board; - reviewing and overseeing the Company's human capital management policies and practices, including the Company's policies, objectives and programs related to leadership development, diversity and employment practices; - · reviewing, evaluating and recommending changes, if appropriate, to the remuneration for directors; and - annually evaluating the performance of the Compensation Committee and assessing the adequacy of the Compensation Committee's charter.
+- reviewing and approving on an annual basis the corporate goals and objectives relevant to both our Executive Chairman and CEO's compensation, evaluating the Executive Chairman and CEO's performance in light of such goals and objectives and setting the compensation of both our Executive Chairman and CEO based on such evaluation; - in conjunction with the CEO, reviewing and approving corporate goals and objectives relevant to the compensation of executive officers other than the CEO in light of those goals and objectives, and setting the compensation levels of such other executive officers based on this evaluation and upon recommendation of the CEO; - approving the terms and grants of equity awards for executive officers; - administering and making recommendations to the Board with respect to our incentive compensation and equity-based compensation plans that are subject to Board approval; - reviewing and approving other compensation and benefit plans; - reviewing and recommending to the Board employment, change-in-control and severance arrangements for our executive officers; - reviewing on an annual basis compliance by officers and directors with the Company's stock ownership guidelines, and reviewing and recommending any appropriate changes to the Board; - reviewing and overseeing the Company's human capital management policies and practices, including the Company's policies, objectives and programs related to leadership development, diversity and employment practices; - reviewing, evaluating and recommending changes, if appropriate, to the remuneration for directors; and - annually evaluating the performance of the Compensation Committee and assessing the adequacy of the Compensation Committee's charter.

-The Compensation Committee has the authority, in its sole discretion, to retain or obtain the advice of a compensation consultant, legal counsel or other advisers, at our expense, and are directly responsible for the appointment, compensation and oversight of the work of any such advisers.
+The Compensation Committee has the authority, in its sole discretion, to retain or obtain the advice of a compensation consultant, legal counsel or other advisers, at our expense, and is directly responsible for the appointment, compensation and oversight of the work of any such advisers.
 However, before engaging or receiving advice from a compensation consultant, external legal counsel or any other adviser, the compensation committee considers the independence of each such adviser, including the factors required by the NYSE and the SEC.

-Nominating and ESG Committee
+Nominating and Corporate Governance Committee

-Mr. Colonnetta is the chair and member of the Nominating and ESG Committee, and Messrs.
+Mr. Colonnetta is the chair and member of the Nominating and Corporate Governance Committee, and Messrs.
 Hernandez and Keenan and Ms. Coy are members.
-The Nominating and ESG Committee assists the Board by identifying and recommending individuals qualified to become members of the Board.
-The Nominating and ESG Committee is responsible for evaluating the composition, size and governance of the Board and its committees and making recommendations regarding future planning and the appointment of directors to the committees, establishing procedures for considering stockholder nominees to the board, reviewing the corporate governance principles and making recommendations to the Board regarding possible changes; and overseeing, monitoring and making recommendations regarding the Company's health, safety and environmental program and the Company's environmental, social and governance ("ESG") strategy and initiatives.
+The Nominating and Corporate Governance Committee assists the Board by identifying and recommending individuals qualified to become members of the Board.
+The Nominating and Corporate Governance Committee is responsible for evaluating the composition, size and governance of the Board and its committees and making recommendations regarding future planning and the appointment of directors to the committees, establishing procedures for considering stockholder nominees to the board, reviewing the corporate governance principles and making recommendations to the Board regarding possible changes.

-We have adopted a Nominating and ESG Committee charter, which details the purpose and responsibilities of the Nominating and ESG Committee, including:
+We have adopted a Nominating and Corporate Governance Committee charter, which details the purpose and responsibilities of the Nominating and Corporate Governance Committee, including: